-A personal advisor will help you, click here or call the 07588 801756
+A personal advisor will help you, click here

 Known around the world for its canals, Venice stretches over 118 islets.
 Enter 123 churches and 455 bridges and you have a city that is really unique.
 A boat hire in Venice will help you explore all these monuments at your own pace.

 Venice is divided into six parts.
 San Marco, Castello, Cannaregio are located on the left bank of the Grand Canal and Santa Croce, San Polo and Dorsoduro on the right bank.
 Chateaubriand famously said that this is "a city against nature".
 As a matter of fact, it is one of the few places in the world where one has to go from one place to another on foot.
 To cross the main canals, you will have to use a boat; this is why many holidaymakers opt for a boat hire in Venice.
 If the famous Venetian gondola is mainly used by tourists, the locals prefer vaporetto or thraghetto.

 In Venice, privately owned boats are available for hire.
 See other boats in the area.

 Any Sailor should visit Venice and experience her beauty.
 The City, her surroundings, the Lagoon from Torcello, Burano, down to Chioggia, all have history to tell, architecture to show, art to appreciate.
 And the magic of ancient traditions, the kindness of the people, all will make your experience unforgettable.

 Venice is Venice... unique in the world.
 The islands Murano, Burano and Torcello needs to be visited and the small private boat offers you the best experience.
 I suggest to visit San Erasmo island direction Lido.. you will feel the real Venetian summer life.
 A lot of people reach the place with their boats and spend the day there